pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 ﻿# NETSHG Version History

+## Version vNext

+Added menu item to start the Get Help troubleshooter at the Network page.

 ## Version 1.14

 Help diagnose NCSI (msftconnectest.com and msftncsi.com) probes.
 Includes an HTTPS: probe and a /redirect probe.
 Curl is run with -vs so that the exact HTTP results are visible.
 The output of the command is printed first, then the logging.